Windmill Labs

 WindmillWindmill

-AGPLv3 core, free and unlimited to self-host.
-Enterprise features (SSO, dedicated workers, audit logs, external secret backends, range backfill) ship in a separate proprietary codebase.
+AGPLv3 core, free and unlimited to self-host, and the dbt runtime is part of it: only the mssql and oracle adapters need a license.
+Other Enterprise features (uncapped SSO, dedicated workers, audit logs, external secret backends) ship in a separate proprietary codebase.
 Managed cloud available.

 dbtdbt

-dbt Core is Apache 2.0, more permissive for modify-and-redistribute.
-The newer Fusion engine ships under the Elastic License 2.0 (source-available, not OSI-approved), and dbt Cloud is fully proprietary.
+dbt Core is Apache 2.0, more permissive for modify-and-redistribute, and Windmill runs it unchanged.
+The newer Fusion engine is Elastic License 2.0 (source-available, not OSI-approved) and subject to the dbt Labs license agreement, and dbt Cloud is fully proprietary.

 Pricing